Meet the Board

 Afif Rahman is a management consultant, policy advocate, and non-profit leader.
 Passionate about equitable social change and inclusive civic participation, Afif co-founded the Poligon Education Fund, a national Congressional advocacy and civic education organization amplifying Muslim American voices in Congress.
 His passion for NuDay is a natural extension of his desire to create real change for a united humanity.

 Member at Large

 A. David Lewis, PhD, is a college educator and national lecturer.
 After an undergraduate degree at Brandeis University, his doctorate in Religious Studies comes from Boston University and masters degree in literary theory from Georgetown University.
-He edits and writes academic works including DIGITAL DEATH: MORTALITY AND BEYOND IN THE ONLINE AGE and AMERICAN COMICS, LITERARY THEORY, AND RELIGION: THE SUPERHERO AFTERLIFE, respectively, as well as graphic novels such as KISMET, MAN OF FATE.
+He edits and writes academic works as well as graphic novels such as KISMET, MAN OF FATE.
 Lewis is the President of the nonprofit CYRIC and a founder of Sacred and Sequential.
 He currently lives in Arlington and works in Healthcare Humanities, Narrative Medicine, and Graphic Medicine.

 Add impact to your inbox.

 Get our emails to stay in the loop.